 Our cash flows are comprised of three primary classifications: cash flows from operating activities, investing activities, and financing activities.
-Net cash (used in) operating activities was (\$2.1 million) and (\$2.3 million) for the years ended December 31, 2020 and 2019, respectively.
-Net cash provided by investing activities, which consisted primarily of net change in loans receivable, net change in interest-bearing deposits and net change in investment securities, was \$502,000 and \$1.8 million for the years ended December 31, 2020 and 2019, respectively.
-Net cash (used in) provided by financing activities, consisting primarily of and the activity in deposit accounts and FHLB advances, was (\$6.2 million) and \$9.3 million for the years ended December 31, 2020 and 2019, respectively.
-In 2019 we also had cash provided by the proceeds from the issuance of common stock due to the conversion.
+Net cash provided by (used in) operating activities was \$3.4 million and (\$2.1 million) for the years ended December 31, 2021 and 2020, respectively.
+Net cash (used in) provided by investing activities, which consisted primarily of net change in loans receivable, net change in interest-bearing deposits and net change in investment securities, was (\$3.6 million) and \$502,000 for the years ended December 31, 2021 and 2020, respectively.
+Net cash provided by (used in) financing activities, consisting primarily of and the activity in deposit accounts and FHLB advances, was \$3.6 million and (\$6.3 million) for the years ended December 31, 2021 and 2020, respectively.